annabel-goldman/goldmanfamilycookbook/README.md

 ## Technical Details

-- Pure HTML, CSS, and JavaScript - no dependencies
+- Built with HTML, CSS, and JavaScript (no external dependencies)
-- Works offline once images are cached
+- Works offline after initial load
-- Optimized for GitHub Pages hosting
+- Designed for GitHub Pages hosting
-- Preloads adjacent pages for instant navigation
+- Preloads adjacent pages for faster navigation
-- Mobile-first responsive design
+- Responsive design optimized for all devices

 ## Navigation Controls